hlc1209/20-21615-T/README.md

 # Data Processing Tools
 `data_process.ipynb` is written on Jupyter Notebook.
-P

-# Raw Data
+# Data
-- Manual Collection
+- `en_dup.csv`
+  - The number of records: 7179.
-  - These parts of data are collected manually.
-Their sources are mainly twitter.com.
-The rest of them come from keywords searching in web search engines.
+  - Part of data are collected manually by keywords searching from sources such as twitter.com.
-  - How to run the processing program: `python raw_data_processor.py`
+  - Data from www.snopes.com and qc.wa.news.cn are collected by 'snopes.py'.

-- fromUSCMeladyLab
+- `USC_Melady_Lab_hasDup.csv`
-  - These data comes from usc-melady.github.io/COVID-19-Tweet-Analysis/misinfo.html
-  - How to run the processing program: `python raw_data_processor.py`

-# Processed Data
-- `en_dup.csv` is the processed data set corresponding to the "ManualCollection" section.
-  - The number of records: 7179

-- `USC_Melady_Lab_hasDup.csv` is the processed data set corresponding to the "fromUSCMeladyLab" section.
-  - The number of records: 35134
+  - The number of records: 35134.
+  - Data come from usc-melady.github.io/COVID-19-Tweet-Analysis/misinfo.html, accessed in May.
+  - Reference: Sharma, Karishma, et al. "Coronavirus on social media: Analyzing misinformation in Twitter conversations."   arXiv preprint arXiv:2003.12309 (2020).

 # The MIT License (MIT)